 Musician (Viola). b.
 St. Andrews, Scotland, 16th November, 1909.
 Has been connected with radio for many years.
 Address: 13, Haslemere Avenue, Hendon, N.W.4.
 Phone: Hendon 9655.
-Studied Royal Academy of Music, and abroad.
+Studied 'Royal Academy of Music, and abroad.
 Has played throughout Britain as soloist, is a member of the Aeolian String Quartet and the London String Trio.
 Has played in many notable Music Festivals at home and abroad.
 Is also known as a transcriber of classical manuscripts, and as a contributor of articles to various periodicals.
 During war was a member of R.A.F.
 Symphony Orchestra.
 Is known for his recordings and for his broadcasts with Aeolian String Quartet.
-Mozart's Symalso been heard in phonic Concertante with B.B.C.
+Has also been heard in Mozart's Symphonic Concertante with B.B.C.
 Symphony Orchestra.
 He plays a very fine Italian viola by Guidantus, 1737.